brmc/django-octopus/README.markdown

 ## v0.4

+### New features

+* Proxy templates are no longer used to switch between full and ajax requests.
+You now just define blocks named `fragment` in your templates.
+* Titles are included directly in the response.
+Before, titles were
+defined on the link itself.
+Now a `title` block is supported to define
+title content
+* While loading, the target element fades to 30% opacity

+### Changes

 * due to changes in django, new dependencies are required:

     'django.contrib.auth',
     'django.contrib.contenttypes'

+* Changed default value for `multi` to `True`
+* Switched to using data-* html attributes

+### Javascript changes

 * Added javascript build commands: see `BUILD_INSTRUCTIONS.md` for details
 * Includes custom build of jQuery to use only the required components
-* While loading, the target element fades to 30%
 * Trivial javascript improvements
-* Titles are included directly in the response.
-Before, titles were
-defined on the link itself.
-Now a `title` block is supported to define
-  title content
-* Switched to using data-* html attributes
-* Changed default value for `multi` to `True`

-## v0.3.1

-* removed deprecated template tag

-## v0.3.1

-* officially added support for django 1.8, 1.9, and 1.10 and python 3.5
-* removed support for EOL versions of django

-## v0.3

-### Bug fixes

-* fixed bug in the javascript that prevented replaceState() from being called in FireFox

-### Changes

-* a `title` is now required to engaged the forward/back behavior

-* `multi` default value for forms changed to `True`

-* the behavior of `self` was modified to fully replace the containing element, so be sure a single node encapsulates your template fragments if using `self`

-## v0.2.1

-## Bug fixes

-* Corrected error message from ImproperlyConfigured `tentacles.py` to display the incorrect value

-* JS files weren't updating the title.

-## v0.2

-### Changes

-* `action` attribute in the template tags was changed to `insert` to avoid conflicts with form attributes.
-This is NOT backwards compatible.

-* The div that wraps elements that were prepended or appended has been removed

-* Changed the name of the file in the template tag from `a.py` to `tentacles.py`. `{% load a %}` is deprecated.
-Change it to `{% load tentacles %}`

-### Features

-* Create-, Update-, and DeleteViews support added and tested.

-* New template tag to create forms

-* Added `self` to allowed `insert` methods.
-This is similar to `replace` but in case several nodes have been appended or prepended, it only replaces the exact node in question rather than overwriting the contents of the entire `target`.
-This allows for creating, editing, or deleting multiple models in place and saving them individually.
-If `insert="self"` is set, `target` is ignored.

-* `multi` attribute added to template tags to prevent or allow multiple clicks on a link.
-    **Default: False**

-* When elements are loaded they are given a class corresponding to their insertion method so you can hook into them if you wish.
-**Naming schema** octopus-<insert method>, e.g. `octopus-append`

-### v0.1

-#### Features

-* New generic class-based views that correspond to DetailView, ListView, ArchiveIndexView, DayArchiveView, TodayArchiveView, DateDetailView, WeekArchiveView, MonthArchiveView, and YearArchiveView

-* A mixin(AjaxResponseMixin) to be used on pre-existing CBVs

-* A template tag to generate octopus-compatible links

 ## Requirements ##